Fortnite season 6 is coming Thursday: Here's what we know so far

 The company is also working on making it easier to figure out where people are flying with gliders, with sounds it describes as a "car passing by" effect.
 You'll also be able to hear when someone's glider opens or closes from farther away, giving you greater environmental awareness.
 Grenades and missile weapons will have unique and pronounced sounds so you can tell what's flying in your vicinity.

-All of these tweaks are welcome, but any more significant gameplay changes, or updates to the game's map and environment, are still .
+All of these tweaks are welcome, but any more significant gameplay changes, or updates to the game's map and environment, are still a mystery.
 Check back here as we get more clues from Epic in the coming days and get ready for season 6.

 Fortnite: The complete guide to the biggest battle royale game: Get the lowdown on Fortnite: Battle Royale, the video game being played by everyone from kids to celebrities.